 Does this sound familiar?

 So you take some time off.
-Let it rest.

-A few weeks pass.
 The pain fades. “maybe the rest is helping?”

 Then, you hit the gym again.